60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Discussion

 There are several explanations for the presence of microlensing events in significant numbers outside of the Galactic plane in our catalog.
 The probability of two stars appearing to co-align in lower stellar densities is small, but such yields could be possible by searching across ZTF's all-sky footprint.
-Our sample could be contaminated by variations in stellar brightness that are well fit by a microlensing model but are instead other long-duration variability.
+Our level 4 sample could be contaminated by variations in stellar brightness that are well fit by a microlensing model but are instead other long-duration variability.
+The contamination is difficult to quantify at this level, as there is simply not enough data to disambiguate the scenarios.
+However, the level 5 and 6 catalogs should be free of contamination from stellar variability.
 The most exotic explanation would be the presence of MACHOs that exist in large enough numbers to lens background stars.
 While previous works claim to have eliminated the possibility of large numbers of MACHOs \citep{Alcock2001, Wyrzykowski2011b}, more recent simulations that replace a monochromatic mass with an extended mass distribution have re-opened the door for MACHOs \citep{Carr2016, Calcino2018}.
 Our detections of events toward the stellar halo could be interpreted as evidence for these claims, although further validation is needed.